lucarin91/WS-seminar/slides.md

 ## Digest HTTP Authentication *[rfc7616]*
-It's a challenge responce system, the username and the password it is never transmit in clear text.
+It's a challenge responce system, neither username or password are trasmitted in clear text.

-The server send a random `nonce` and the client have to reply with `hash(user:password:nonce)`
+The server send a random `nonce` and the client reply with `hash(user:password:nonce)`

 ```
 Authorization: Digest username="Mufasa",